Come and sing Sacred Harp in Durham

-Sacred Harp is a community folk hymn singing tradition from the United States.
+Sacred Harp is a communal folk hymn singing tradition from the United States.
 The Sacred Harp is also the name of the book we sing from.

-We sing every 2nd and 4th Saturday 2pm - 4pm at Antioch House, 66 Crossgate, Durham.
+We sing every 2nd and 4th Saturday of the month from 2pm to 4pm at Antioch House, 66 Crossgate, Durham, DH1 4PR.

 Feel free to bring along children.
-You'll be responsible for your own children but there are toys to play with and baby changing facilities.
+You'll be responsible for your own children.
+They can sing if they want to.
+Also, there are toys to play with and baby-changing facilities.

 The Wikipedia page on Sacred Harp is an excellent place to find out more about the history and conventions of Sacred Harp singing.